Top of main content

 How to improve your credit score

-A good credit score could increase your chances of getting a home loan, a personal loan or a credit card, as well as secure a lower interest rate.
+A good credit score could increase your chances of getting a home loan, a personal loan or a credit card.
+It could also help you get a lower interest rate.

-The Credit Information Bureau (India) Ltd (CIBIL) will generate your credit score to determine your creditworthiness.
-This score ranges from 300 to 900; a score of 700 to 900 is considered a good credit score.
+Your credit score shows lenders how likely you are to pay back money.
+The Credit Information Bureau (India) Ltd (CIBIL) generates this score for you.
+It ranges from 300 to 900; a score of 700 to 900 is considered a good credit score.

-Here, we outline some of the ways in which you can boost your score for a better borrowing outcome.
+Here are some ways you can boost your score for a better borrowing outcome.

 1. Pay your bills on time

 Lenders want to know they can rely on you to make regular repayments and manage your existing debt.
-Tardy or delinquent payments are likely to negatively impact your credit score.
+Paying bills late or not at all will likely negatively impact your credit score.

 They'll be most interested in your payment history of the last 12 months.
 If you've missed payments in the past, but have since become more reliable, your credit score might not be affected as much as you think.